nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

-##Clear Command
-The clear command is one of the commands the user can execute to clear the whole list.

-Here is the sequence when the command `clear` is executed.